 St Paul's Scotforth will celebrate its 150th anniversary in 2026.
 We see this as an opportunity for mission and outreach, and hope that our new Vicar will help us share the good news of Jesus afresh.
+We continue to look forward to what God will do with us.

 The main church building is set back from the main southern route into Lancaster city centre, the A6.
 It has a current seating capacity of around 275.
-In addition to pew seating, it has an area with tables and chairs, and a corner for young children.
+In addition to pew seating, it has an area with tables and chairs, and an area for young children.